duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_SD_initialization.md

 Resolution: [Initialize the SD card](#setup-duckiebot) if not done already.
 Try again if done instead.

+Symptom: I cannot ping the duckiebot.

+Resolution: Check the [networking section](#duckiebot-network) of the book to see if your networking is good!

 Symptom: I am not sure whether the Duckiebot is properly initialized.

 Resolution: As long as the fleet discover tool shows ready, your duckiebot should be ready.
 You can also visit `http://![hostname].local:9000` to see all the container status.
 Generally as long as you see the duckiebot web UI is up, your duckiebot should be good.